anivedh555/MovieMeet/README.md

 # MovieMeet
-Basic Utilities for virtual movie watching amidst the lockdowns.
+Basic Utilities for a good virtual movie-watching experience.

 Currently Live at:
 http://movie-meet.ml/